ken-power/SelfDrivingCarND-TrafficSignClassifier/README.md

 * pandas
 * matplotlib

-The [requirements.txt](requirements.txt) contains a full listing of the dependencies I used, and can be usedto create a local virtual environment in which the notebook will run.
+The [requirements.txt](requirements.txt) contains a full listing of the dependencies I used, and can be used to create a local virtual environment in which the notebook will run.

 ---